byronpendason/byronpendason.github.io/_games/the_thyrs_army.md

 ## [Cellar]("The Priest's Room")

 The priest has a simple bedroom.
 Along one wall is a table with various scrolls and instruments that he uses in his duties as a priest.
-Along the other wall is [the Priest's bed](?!got-cloak&priest#got-cloak)[the Priest's bed](?got-cloak).
+Along the other wall is [the Priest's bed](?!got-cloak&priest#got-cloak)[the Priest's bed](?!got-cloak&!priest)[the Priest's bed](?got-cloak).
 You can [go back up the steps](/temple) to exit the room.

 ### Got Cloak